taironas/gonawin/README.md

 # gonawin

-A social web application for betting with your friends.
+A social web application to make "friendly bets" on sport games with your friends.

-We believe that todays betting platforms are just full of adds that polute the game itself.
+A social web application to make "friendly bets" on sport game with your friends.
+We believe that todays betting platforms are full of adds that polute the game itself.
 We want to create a platform that people can use to bet/play with there friends and family or anyone they want without anything in between.
+There is no money involved.

 ##### Notes: